 Welfare Officer

-Abigail has studied Law & Criminology at Swansea University for the last 4 years and is taking on the role of Welfare Officer for the 23/24 academic year.
-Driven to create a positive change, Abigail is hoping her passion for helping people will aid her in her role as this year’s Welfare Officer. .
+Marzia studied Modern languages, translation and interpreting at Swansea University for the last 4 years and is taking on the role of Welfare Officer for the 23/24 academic year.

 From Your Officer